David-OConnor/ewald/README.md

 If not using these, for example in cosmology simulations, consider Barnes Hut, or Fast Multipole Methods (FMM) instead.

+Uses Rayon to parallelize as thread pools.
 Support for SIMD (256-bit and 512-bit), and CUDA (via CUDARC) are planned.
+For now, you may wish to write custom GPU kernels, using this lib as a reference.

 Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus).